nickcox/cd-extras/readme.md

 ## _cd-extras_ options

 - _AUTO_CD_: `[bool] = $true`
-  - Any truthy value enables auto_cd.
+  - Enables auto_cd.
 - _CDABLE_VARS_: `[bool] = $false`
-  - `cd` and tab-complete into directory paths stored in variables without prefixing the variable name with `$`.
+  - Enables cdable_vars.
 - _NOARG_CD_: `[string] = '~'`
-  - If specified, `cd` command with no arguments will change to the given directory.
+  - If specified, `cd` with no arguments will change into the given directory.
 - _CD_PATH_: `[string[]] = @()`
   - Paths to be searched by `cd` and tab completion.
-Note that this is an array, not a delimited string.
+An array, not a delimited string.
-- _MenuCompletion_: `[bool] = $true` (if PSReadLine available)
+- _MenuCompletion_: `[bool] = $true (if MenuComplete key bound)`
   - If truthy, indexes are offered as completions for `up`, `cd+` and `cd-` with full paths displayed in the menu.
 - _DirCompletions_: `[string[]] = 'Set-Location', 'Set-LocationEx', 'Push-Location'`
   - Commands that participate in enhanced tab completion for directories.
 - _PathCompletions_: `[string[]] = 'Get-ChildItem', 'Get-Item', 'Invoke-Item', 'Expand-Path'`
-  - Commands that participate in enhanced tab completion for any type of path (files & directories).
+  - Commands that participate in enhanced tab completion for any path (files or directories).
 - _FileCompletions_: `[string[]] = @()`
   - Commands that participate in enhanced tab completion for files.
 - _ColorCompletion_ : `[bool] = false`
-  - If truthy, offered Dir/Path/File completions will be coloured by `Format-ColorizedFilename`, if available.
+  - When truthy, dir/path/file completions will be coloured by `Format-ColorizedFilename`, if available.
 - _MaxMenuLength_ : `[int] = 60`
   - Truncate completion menu items to this length.
 Column layout may break below about 60 characters.
 - _MaxCompletions_ : `[int] = 99`
-  - Limit the number of Dir/Path/File completions offered.
+  - Limit the number of dir/path/file completions offered.
 Should probably be at least one less than `(Get-PSReadLineOption).CompletionQueryItems`.

 To configure _cd-extras_ create a hashtable, `cde`, with one or more of these keys _before_